-Travelling can really push you outside your comfort zone, especially when you are least expecting it.
+Traveling can really push you outside your comfort zone, especially when you are least expecting it.
 Finding a town where one feels at home, despite the distinct cultural differences, is a true reassurance and comfort to the soul.
 The streets may be crooked, the houses half-timbered, and the singsong of an unfamiliar language fills the air, but something stirs inside you.
 You could stay a while and settle into local life.
 Pinch yourself.
 Have you stepped onto the set of a Christmas movie?
-These 7 European towns are beyond quaint in appearance with the coziest of ambiances.
+These seven European towns are beyond quaint in appearance with the coziest of ambiances.

-With a chill in the air, Montepulciano has a marvelous Christmas market right in the main piazza, Piazza Grande.
+With a chill in the air, Montepulciano has a marvelous Christmas market right in the main piazza — Piazza Grande.
 Explore the wooden chalets bursting with local Tuscan goods and don’t miss Santa’s workshop set up in the Montepulciano Fortress.

 Pro Tip: How about timing your visit with the traditional annual barrel rolling competition (Bravio delle Botti) on the last Sunday in August?
 This historical challenge between the eight districts of Montepulciano has been going on since the 14th century.
 I can’t imagine the excitement surrounding pushing 196-pound wine barrels uphill and the medieval costume parade.

-3. Rudesheim Am Rhein, Germany
+3. Rudesheim Am Rhein

 The village of Rudesheim am Rhein, known simply as Rudesheim, is beyond charming.
 Situated in Germany’s Rheingau wine region, just a short trip from Frankfurt, Rudesheim is also part of the UNESCO World Heritage Rhine Gorge.

 In any season, take a ride on the Rudesheim Seilbahn, a cable car that takes you to the Niederwalddenkmal, a monument that commemorates the Unification of Germany.
-Be prepared to “ooh” and “ah”; the views over the surrounding vineyards, the town, and the Rhine River are magnificent.
+Be prepared to “ooh” and “ah.”
+The views over the surrounding vineyards, the town, and the Rhine River are magnificent.

 A trip to Rudesheim necessitates a boat cruise down the Rhine River to witness the impressive castles perched on hilltops that hold legends of the area.

-Situated in the gorge of the Aveyron River and backed by the steep cliffs of Roc d’Anglars is the charming medieval town of Saint-Antonin-Noble-Val.
+Situated in the gorge of the Aveyron River, and backed by the steep cliffs of Roc d’Anglars, is the charming medieval town of Saint-Antonin-Noble-Val.
 With the church spire stretching towards the heavens, a maze of cobbled streets, and a lively Sunday morning market, you may think you have walked onto a movie set.
 And that you have.
 Saint-Antonin-Noble-Val was the setting for the 2014 movie The One Hundred-Foot Journey with Helen Mirren.
 The picturesque village depicted in the movie is just as delightful, or possibly more so, in real life.
 In 2016, the French voted Saint-Antonin-Noble-Val one of their top three favorite villages.
 In a country full of quaint towns, this is quite the honor.

 Saint-Antonin-Noble-Val is full of interesting facades and historic buildings.
 Don’t miss the oldest civil building in France, Maison Romane, which hails from 1120.
-Pop into the artisan shops and then stop by a cafe in the main square, Place de la Halle, and soak up the relaxed local vibe.
+Pop into the artisan shops and then stop by a café in the main square, Place de la Halle, and soak up the relaxed local vibe.

 Pro Tip: Drive up to Roc d’Anglars for spectacular views over Saint-Antonin-Noble-Val and the Aveyron Valley.

 Wander past white-washed buildings in the ancient core boasting artisanal shops and lively bars and restaurants.
 Spanish tapas and sangria anyone?
 How about a glass of local Malvasia de Sitges, a sweet dessert wine?
 Stroll along the pedestrian boulevard, Passeig Maritim, and marvel at the glittering Mediterranean Sea and the mild temperatures.
-Visit the Christmas market right in Sitges or take a short train ride to Barcelona and wander the 300 stalls of the Christmas market, Fira de Santa Llucia, dating back to 1786.
-Don a pair of ice skates and twirl around the rink in Plaza Catalunya in Barcelona or head to the small town of Vilanova il a Geltru and skate with the locals.
+Visit the Winter Market right in Sitges or take a short train ride to Barcelona and wander the 300 stalls of the Christmas market, Fira de Santa Llúcia, dating back to 1786.
+Don a pair of ice skates and twirl around the rink in Plaza Catalunya in Barcelona, or head to the small town of Vilanova i la Geltrú and skate with the locals.

-Just the canals meandering through the medieval city of Bruges evoke a sense of romance and wonder but the “piece de resistance” is Grote Markt (Market Square).
+Just the canals meandering through the medieval city of Bruges evoke a sense of romance and wonder, but the “piece de resistance” is Grote Markt (Market Square).
 Grote Markt has been the beating heart of Bruges since 958.
 Stand before the impressive colorful-stepped facades and the 272-foot belfry tower with its carillon chiming a gentle tune and be immediately transported a few centuries back.
 Float along the canals under ancient stone bridges, admiring medieval buildings and spires at every turn.
 Bruges is the ultimate experience for curious souls.
-Search out the quiet squares, the oldest tavern from 1515, boutique chocolate-makers, some strong Belgian beer and you’ll be left feeling right at home.
+Search out the quiet squares, the oldest tavern from 1515, boutique chocolate-makers, and some strong Belgian beer.
+You’ll be left feeling right at home.